nus-cs2103-AY2223S2/ip/docs/README.md

 ### Manual manipulation of savefile

 If you wanted to, you can manually alter the data of the savefile.
-However, keep in mind that a corrupted savefile will be overwritten.
+However, keep in mind that a corrupted savefile will be **overwritten**.

 The savefile is a csv file, where each line is a task.
 The format is as shown:
 ```